emilk/alignify/README.md

 		badger  snake   mushroom

 ### Support for indentation with spaces
-Even though indenting code with spaces is stupid (see Caveats), Alignify should support it to the point where it can detect it and ignore it, so that if every line starts with a space, then all leading spaces are kept.
+Even though indenting code with spaces is stupid (see *Caveats*), Alignify should support it to the point where it can detect it and ignore it, so that if every line starts with a space, then all leading spaces are kept.

+## I want to help
+Great!
+Just clone it and send pull-requests =)

-## APPROACH
+## Who
-* Replace any non-leading tabs with 2 spaces
-* Break into segments based indentation.
-For each segment:
-* Break lines into parts
-* Align parts
+Alignify was created by Emil Ernerfeldt, inspired by [Nick Gravgaard's Elastic Tabstops](http://nickgravgaard.com/elastictabstops/).